Current Research Participants

 Non-Travel Reimbursements and Pre-Payments

-ORISE will process other participant costs for conference registration, training, tuition, books, mileage, parking and other activities that support the educational goals of the appointment, contingent on mentor and program coordinator approval.
+ORISE will process other participant costs for conference registration, training, books, mileage, parking and other activities that support the educational goals of the appointment, contingent on mentor and program coordinator approval.
 The participant will submit the appropriate form (see below) and all receipts to ORISE.
 For reimbursement to be approved, funds must be available on the date of the purchase, as documented on the receipt.
 For advance pay to be approved, funds must be available and the appointment active on the date that the cost will be incurred.

 Private Vehicle Mileage and Parking